TracingOrigins/obsidian-buttons-panel-plugin/README.md

 - **Live Preview**: Instantly preview button effects during configuration

 > Example: Create multiple categories, add different buttons to each, and rearrange them by dragging.

+### 🖱️ Button Context Menu (Right-Click)

+- You can enable the right-click context menu for sidebar panel buttons in the panel settings.
+- When enabled, right-clicking a button in the sidebar panel will show a menu with **Edit**, **Copy**, and **Delete** options:
+  - **Edit**: Open the button editor modal for quick modification.
+  - **Copy**: Duplicate the button (with a new ID) to the end of the same category.
+  - **Delete**: Remove the button after confirmation.
+- This feature is optional and can be toggled in the panel configuration section of the settings tab.

 ### 🧩 Script Feature